Depersonalization-Derealization Disorder Treatment Facility for Teens Near Dallas, Texas

 Mindfulness-Based Therapy

 Mindfulness in DPDR treatment emphasizes staying present in the moment and learning to observe thoughts without judgment.
-For teenagers, this can reduce anxiety and help them reconnect with their bodies and surroundings.
+For teenagers, this reduces anxiety and helps them reconnect with their bodies and surroundings.
 Practicing mindfulness techniques like breathing exercises and guided meditation offers a calming way to manage symptoms and break cycles of dissociation.

 Medication Management

-Medication for depersonalization disorder does not directly treat DPDR but can help reduce co-occurring symptoms such as anxiety or depression.
-When combined with therapy, medication management may ease emotional distress, creating space for teens to engage more effectively in treatment.
-Careful supervision ensures the best balance of safety and symptom relief for your teen.
+Medication does not directly treat DPDR but can reduce co-occurring symptoms like anxiety or depression.
+When combined with therapy, medication management may ease emotional distress, creating space for your teen to engage more effectively in treatment.
+Careful supervision ensures the best balance of safety and symptom relief for your teenager.

 BasePoint Academy Accepts health Insurance